weykon/hackcool-web/README.md

+it is a game.
+i want build a game at everywhere and anytime,particularly when I use the restroom.
-This repository is still under development, and there will be significant changes to the content in the future.
+> This repository is still under development, and there will be significant changes to the content in the future.

 ## stack:
 supabase